renggli/dart-xml/README.md

 ### Supports

 - Standard well-formed XML (and HTML).
+- Reading documents using an event based API (SAX).
 - Decodes and encodes commonly used character entities.
 - Querying, traversing, and mutating API using Dart principles.
 - Building XML trees using a builder API.